-- Relatively small dataset allows construction of a DT model that does very well - Using Random Forest still improves on it - We trained and tested on the same data! - Very poor methodology since it overfits to this particular training set - This training dataset has a separate test data set - We can also try 10-fold cross validation
+- Relatively small dataset allows construction of a DT model that does very well - Using Random Forest still got perfect results! - We trained and tested on the same data! - Very poor methodology since it overfits to this particular training set - This training dataset has a separate test data set - We can also try 10-fold cross validation

-AUTO MPG Results (2)
+New AUTO MPG Results

-- Using an independent test set shows more realistic balanced F1 score of .843 - Using Random Forest raises this to .867 - While the increase is not large, it is probably statistically significant - F1 scores this high are difficult to increase dramatically - -Human scores for many tasks are often in this range (i.e. 0.8 0.9)
+- Using an independent test set shows more realistic balanced F1 score of .843 - Using Random Forest raises this to .867 - While the increase is not large, it is probably statistically significant - F1 scores this high are difficult to increase dramatically - -Human scores for many tasks are often in this range (i.e., 0.8 0.9)

-UCI Adult Dataset (1)
+UCI Adult Census Income Dataset